 This beautiful park in Glasgow was actually used twice to represent Boston in series 3.

-Once, when Claire is walking to medical school and tips the Bagpipe player and the other when Claire is pushing Bree in her pram.
+Once, when Claire is walking to medical school and tips the Bagpipe player, and the other is when Claire is pushing Bree in her pram.

 5. Dowanhill Street / Where Claire and Frank live in Boston

 Outlander series 3 location